Effects of ENSO in the Pacific

 This is due to the trade winds blowing from east to west along the equator allowing the upwelling of cold, nutrient rich water from deeper levels off the northwest coast of South America.

 Also, these same trade winds push water west which piles higher in the Western Pacific.
-The average sea-level height is about 1½ feet higher at Indonesia than at Peru.
+The average sea-level height is about 1½ feet (46 cm) higher at Indonesia than at Peru.

-The trade winds, in piling up water in the Western Pacific, make a deep 450 feet (150 meter) warm layer in the west that pushes the thermocline down there, while it rises in the east.
+The trade winds, in piling up water in the Western Pacific, make a deep 450 feet (150 meter) warm layer in the west that pushes the thermocline down, while it rises in the east.

 The shallow 90 feet (30 meter) eastern thermocline allows the winds to pull up water from below, water that is generally much richer in nutrients than the surface layer.